Before applying for a Therapeutic Use Exemption (TUE) make sure you check if you need a Therapeutic Use Exemption.

 Note: Submitting a TUE application is not a guaranteed approval.

-Using a Prohibited Substance or Method without an approved TUE, could result in an Anti-Doping Rule Violation.
+Using a Prohibited Substance or Method without an approved TUE, could result in an Anti-Doping Rule Violation (ADRV).

 How to apply